kellyjonbrazil/microsim/k8s_deployments/README.md

     - Internal service only running on port 8080
     - Response size is 32KB
 - StatsD Stats Service
+    - 1 Pods running a standard StatsD and Graphite engine
     - Listens on UDP 8125 for statsd updates from the client and servers
     - Service publicy exposed via LoadBalancer on port 80 for the Graphite UI